spark-mv/cdn/install.md

 Note that you can safely add the JS code to your web page, it is disabled by default on the server side in order to protect from accidental mass deployment.

-After the code is on your web pages, you can enable Hola CDN gradually in order to ensure a smooth deployment, first on your local machine (step 4) and then to a subset of users, then to all users (step 5).
+After the code is on your web pages, you can enable HolaCDN gradually in order to ensure a smooth deployment, first on your local machine (step 4) and then to a subset of users, then to all users (step 5).

 Examples provided throughout use MP4 video, but same syntax is used for HLS (M3U8) or HDS (F4M) videos.

 ## 2.1 Using Hola VideoJS player

 Hola player is a VideoJS based video player with [additional features] (https://github.com/hola/video.js#features).
-It is completely free to use and offers best performance and compatibility with Hola CDN.
+It is completely free to use and offers best performance and compatibility with HolaCDN.

 1) Add Hola scripts to your page as follows: